srinath-ramachandran/hype/README.md

 This is a course project for Penn State SWENG 837 Software System Design.
 The project domain is home automation.
+Submitted by Srinath Ramachandran.

 ## Contents
 1. [Use Case Analysis](https://srinath-ramachandran.github.io/hype/Use-Case-Analysis)